cvolm/maxforlive/README.md

 * Note Off to also trigger data output on note off for nice effects
 * Input and output monitoring
 <br>
-Download latest version: <a href="http://www.maxforlive.com/library/device/3885/velo-velocity-mapper">Velo</a>
+More info and download: <a href="http://www.maxforlive.com/library/device/3885/velo-velocity-mapper">Velo</a>
 <br>
 <br>